-If you are looking at vehicle options when considering purchasing and RV, you may have asked yourself, 'do I need a special license to drive a motorhome?'.
+If you are considering purchasing an RV, you may have asked yourself, ‘do I need a special license to drive a motorhome?’.

 For many folks taking their initial foray into RVing, travel trailers and 5th wheel trailers offer an easy entry point.
 These relatively small and affordable trailers can be hitched to your existing vehicle, a car, SUV, or pickup truck.

 But motorhomes are often a different proposition altogether.
 The true behemoths of the RV world, these vehicles can range in length from 26 feet all the way to 45 feet.

 While the smaller ones are built on small van or truck chassis, the bigger RVs tend to be based on 18-wheel commercial bus or truck chassis.
 So it stands to reason that if you are planning to drive a vehicle the size of a commercial vehicle, you might need more than a regular DL.

 Do I Need a Special License to Drive an RV – The Short Answer

 In most cases of driving RVs for personal use, the answer is NO; you do not need any special driving license.

 As long as you are driving the RV for personal use, and not as a chauffeur or anything of the sort, a regular driving license should be enough in most states.

 The Federal agency called FMCSA is responsible for setting the guidelines and basic rules for commercial heavy vehicle licenses in the US.